-'We Wanted Our Patrons Back.'
-Public Libraries Scrap Late Fines To Alleviate Inequity
+'We Wanted Our Patrons Back' — Public Libraries Scrap Late Fines To Alleviate Inequity

 And in San Diego, officials calculated that it actually would be saving money if its librarians stopped tracking down patrons to recover books.
 The city had spent nearly $1 million to collect $675,000 in library fees each year.

-In some public library systems, dropping fines are part of a larger policy to move away from a punitive model.
+In some public library systems, dropping fines is part of a larger policy of moving away from a punitive model.
 Chicago's cardholders have seven days past the due date to return items before their card is blocked from use.
 In the case of lost materials, patrons must pay to replace the book or provide a new copy of the same edition.

-"We're really putting the focus on the physical object that needs to come back to the library rather than the revenue stream — that really wasn't a revenue stream," Library Commissioner Telli said.
+"We're really putting the focus on the physical object that needs to come back to the library rather than the revenue stream — that really wasn't a revenue stream," Telli said.

 Clean slates

-Some libraries have successfully lured back patrons by offering fine forgiveness days.
-During a 2017 amnesty campaign in San Francisco, the public library recovered nearly 700,000 of its items over the six weeks and restored the accounts of more than 5,000 patrons.
+Some libraries have successfully lured back patrons by offering fine-forgiveness days.
+During a 2017 amnesty campaign in San Francisco, the public library recovered nearly 700,000 of its items over six weeks and restored the accounts of more than 5,000 patrons.
 The recouped materials included a long-lost copy of F. Hopkins Smith's Forty Minutes Late — which, despite its title, was a century overdue.

-Back in San Diego, Diana Ramirez is putting her renewed library card to use.
+Back in San Diego, Ramirez is putting her renewed library card to use.

-She's secured a job working events at the Petco Park baseball stadium after using the library computer to apply for the position.
-And, she now frequents the library a few times a week for book talks or to check out works of young adult fiction.
+She has secured a job working events at the Petco Park baseball stadium after using the library computer to apply for the position.
+And she now frequents the library a few times a week for book talks or to check out works of young adult fiction.

 "It's like a second home," she said.

 Maybe one day, Ramirez hopes, other patrons will be checking out books that she herself wrote.
 She aspires to become a young adult novelist.
-But first, she wants to go to college — a dream inspired by the many pages she's turned among the library stacks.
+But first, she wants to go to college — a dream inspired by the many pages she has turned among the library stacks.